saadpeter026-source/CC-CV-Portable-EV-Charging-System/README.md

 The EV battery plot shows a maximum temperature of 298.170 K. From 0 to 10.8212 seconds, there is a 0.0201 K change in temperature.
 The EV battery temperature slightly rises as the battery is charging because the battery heats up and releases electrical losses.
 Similar to the IGBT model, from 10.8212 to 11 seconds, the temperature remains constant when no charging process occurs.

 ## Future Work
-### CC-CV Portable Charging Version 2
+### CC-CV Portable EV Charging System (Version 2)
 ![](images/Cadillac_Lyriq_EV_Pack_Version_2.png)

-Although this project does not present a highly detailed EV charging system, I plan to continue developing it into Version 2.
+Although this project focuses on the control system implementation, I plan to continue developing it into Version 2.
 Below are some of the features and improvements I plan to implement:

 * Battery Management System (BMS) - Implement State of Health (SOH), improved State of Charge (SOC) estimation, discharge logic, cell balancing, and overtemperature protection.